Allium/WithoutHeadOrFoot/_posts/2016-06-12-Roots-of-Paradigm-2.md

 	</div>
 	<div class="answer">
 		<p>
-		A Platonist would scoff that one will understand nothing of the nature of a flower from measurements of its size and weight.
-Numbers bring us no closer to a concept of "flowerhood", to the pure Form of a flower of which any physical manifestation is but a poor distorted shadow and an epistemological distraction.
+		A Platonist would scoff that one will understand nothing of the nature of a flower from numerical measurements, e.g. of its size or weight.
+Figures bring us no closer to a concept of "flowerhood", to the pure Form of a flower of which any physical manifestation is but a poor distorted shadow and an epistemological distraction.
 		</p>
 	</div>
 </div>